 Do you know any French?

 No!
 But I’m learning.
 Holla Duolingo app is actually pretty helpful.
 And after studying abroad in Santiago, Chile and taking engineering classes there for six months, I speak Spanish pretty fluently.
 I’m sure you’ve seen my phone screenshots in Spanish), thus I have a solid base for understanding (at least reading) romance languages.
 Thus far, I haven’t been super inconvenienced by not knowing French (everywhere I’ve traveled–expect for Morocco, you can basically get by with English).
-I’ve been going to yoga in French daily and signed up for some French classes at Accord French Language School, so stay tuned on how those go.
+I’ve been going to yoga in French daily and signed up for 4 weeks of French classes at Accord French Language School.

 But what about the blog…!